No booking fees on the app

 How much does it cost for a train from London Bridge to London Charing Cross?

-What is the best way to travel from London Bridge to London Charing Cross by train?
+How do I find the best train route from London Bridge to London Charing Cross?

 What is the fastest train from London Bridge to London Charing Cross?